yoichinak/docs.ja-jp/docs/visual-basic/programming-guide/language-features/procedures/how-to-call-an-event-handler.md

 ---
-title: '方法: Visual Basic でイベントハンドラーを呼び出す' ms.date: 07/20/2015
+title: 'How to: Call an Event Handler' ms.date: 07/20/2015
 helpviewer_keywords:
 - Visual Basic code, procedures